Patricia I. Avery

 Memberships & Associations

-- Survey of Securities Class Actions and Derivative Suits, American Bar Association, Litigation Section, Securities Litigation Committee, Subcommittee, contributor
+- American Bar Association, Litigation Section, Securities Litigation Committee, Subcommittee, former contributor

 - Member, American Bar Association (and several sections) - Member since 1977; Member, New York County Lawyers' Association - Member since 1977